ocrosby/obsidian/Areas/speed_reading.md

 Preview is one of the most valuable steps readers can take to improve reading speed.
 Previewing helps the mind see all the pieces and understand how they come together.
 As a result, you can quickly make sense of the material.
 It helps the mind make more accurate predictions when reading.

+With previewing you will experience a greater level of comprehension and may even increase speed.

 - Scroll through the text
 - Scan the table of contents, major headings, any words in bold or italics, visual aids, and any information that seems relevant.

+### Preview Guidelines

+Different materials require different approaches to preview.

+#### Articles and Reports

+Read the first and last paragraphs, examine words in bold or italics, read any quoted texts, and glance at any illustrations.

+#### Books and Manuals

+Read the front and back covers.
+Review the table of contents to get a feel for the organization, and notice if the book is divided into sections or parts.
+Read the chapter headings to get a sense of the topics that will be covered.

+Next, read samples of the text.
+IF there is a preface, begin there.
+Read also the entire introduction and conclusion.
+Finally, skim through the book and notice items in bold, italics, quotes, and any diagrams or tables.
+While skimming, read the first and last paragraphs of each chapter.

+#### Textbooks